-New Jersey Construction Accident Lawyer for Work Injury Cases
+New Jersey Construction Accident and Injury Lawyer

-According to the Occupational Safety and Health Administration (OSHA), more than 20 percent of all fatal work accidents occur in the construction industry.
-In addition, nearly 5,000 construction workers are killed annually on the job nationwide, or about 13 every day.
 OSHA maintains that all workplace accidents are preventable.
 This means that all types of construction site accidents result from negligence.
 Contractors and construction companies may neglect OSHA safety standards to make more money, putting workers at risk.
 However, if you sustain injuries on a construction site, workers compensation and/or a third party claim can cover the cost of your medical bills, lost wages and other expenses.

-Sometimes, your employer or the insurance company may try to deny your workers comp claim.
+Sometimes, your employer or the insurance company may try to deny your workers’ comp claim.
 We know that many workers are afraid to speak up or voice a complaint out of fear of being fired.
 However, a New Jersey construction accident lawyer from our law firm can protect you against any unjust retaliation and help you get the benefits you deserve.
 In one recent case, the lawyers at Keefe Law Firm obtained a settlement of over $5.9 million for a construction accident victim.

 What are the Most Common Types of Construction Site Accidents?

 Construction sites are full of large machinery, scaffolding and heavy building materials, which means that any negligence or overlooked safety procedure can cause major injuries.
 OSHA does maintain a strict set of safety standards for the construction industry.
 However, companies often ignore or skirt these rules in the interest of profits.

 The most frequent construction site accidents are referred to as “Construction’s Fatal Four”: